 The physicians at the Augat Imaging Center are all fellowship-trained and board certified, and can provide expert diagnoses in all areas of imaging.

 64-Slice CT Scan

-technology to create a three-dimensional image of body tissues and bones.
-CT Scans aid in the diagnosis of diseases and abnormalities, and offer cross-sectional views of soft tissues, such as organs and tumors, for treatment.
+technology to create a 3D image of body tissues and bones.
+CT scans aid in the diagnosis of diseases and abnormalities, and offer cross-sectional views of soft tissues, such as organs and tumors, for treatment.

 Magnetic Resonance Imaging (MRI)

 Magnetic resonance imaging (MRI) is a type of imaging study that provides computer-generated images of the body's internal tissues and organs.
 Sturdy Memorial Hospital's MRI machine uses a 1.5 Tesslar magnet.